kubernetes/community/contributors/devel/pull-requests.md

 **Comments**

 - If the PR does not need to be mentioned at release time, leave the `/release-note-none` comment command.
-- To create a release note, leave the `/release-note` comment command.
+- (_DEPRECATED_) To create a release note, leave the `/release-note` comment command.
 This will generate a release note using the PR title by default OR the release-note block in the PR template, if it's filled in.

 Now that your release notes are in shape, let's look at how the PR gets tested and merged.